ltgoslo/norec_neg/annotation_guidelines/guidelines_neg.md

 # Introduction
 Negation annotation involves identifying negations within a given sentence.
 Several corpora with negation annotation have been created, but none for Norwegian so far.
-These annotation guidelines are mainly adopted from the Spanish SFU (Jiménez-Zafra et al.), ConanDoyle-neg (Morante and Daelemans) and NegPar (Liu et al.), and modified to suit Norwegian, and with some simplifications that will be discussed below.
-The descriptions are mainly based on the Bokmål standard.
+These annotation guidelines are mainly adopted from the Spanish SFU (Jiménez-Zafra et al., 2017), ConanDoyle-neg (Morante and Daelemans, 2021) and NegPar (Liu et al., 2018), and modified to suit Norwegian, and with some simplifications that will be discussed below.
+The descriptions are mainly based on the Bokmål standard since there are few typological differences between Bokmål and Nynorsk, but the guidelines also cover Nynorsk.

-Addendum: side 88 om adverbialer i Lie(2003)

 # Terminology